build-js-app/build-app/README.md

 ## Road map

 Project is in active development.
-The next planned features are:
+The next big features are:

-* Custom dev mode for server (faster TS builds, build in linting)
+* Better JS support (ide, build in serve)

+* Linters for JS/TS

 * Deploy command

 * Unit tests

-You are welcome to submit a new feature request.
+New feature requests are welcome.